 A CDL endorsement provides licensed commercial drivers additional qualifications to operate certain types of commercial vehicles.
 Similar to certifications in other industries, CDL endorsements can demonstrate expertise in a specific area of the profession and enable drivers to take on more specialized trucking positions.

 CDL endorsements are issued by the state in which the driver resides.
-Drivers seeking endorsements must pass a test issued by the state’s Department of Motor Vehicles (DMV) or Secretary of State office and pay a fee.
+Drivers seeking endorsements must pass a test issued by the state’s Department of Motor Vehicles (DMV) or secretary of state’s office and pay a fee.

 6 CDL Endorsements